FUSAKLA/promruval/README.md

 validate [<flags>] <path>...
-    Validate Prometheus rule files using validation rules from config file.
+    Validate Prometheus rule files in YAML or jsonnet format using validation rules from config file(s).

     -d, --disable-rule=DISABLE-RULE ...
                                    Allows to disable any validation rules by it's name.
 Can be passed multiple times.